Create GSA + STEAM blueprint

 Add New Blueprint Version

-Create a new version for your blueprint, enter the launch parameters in the Launch parameters
+Create a new version, paste the parameters into the Launch parameters

 4.2 Config Filesβ

-Learn how to find and register config files for most games, using FTP >
+Learn how to find and register config files using FTP access.

 Test & Repeat